Best Eligibility Monitoring Software for Home Health (2026)

 This guide compares the major options available in 2026, with a focus on what matters for home health agencies specifically.

 The best eligibility monitoring software for home health agencies combines automated rolling verification, broad payer coverage, and affordable pricing.
-In 2026, the top options include ClientCare (purpose-built for home health, combines eligibility with OIG screening, $149/mo), Approved Admissions (Medicaid-focused), Availity Essentials (free basic tier), Waystar (enterprise RCM suite), Experian Health (large-scale operations), and pVerify (per-transaction pricing).
+In 2026, the top options include ClientCare (purpose-built for home health, combines eligibility, billing validation, and PDGM optimization with OIG screening, $249/mo), Approved Admissions (Medicaid-focused), Availity Essentials (free basic tier), Waystar (enterprise RCM suite), Experian Health (large-scale operations), and pVerify (per-transaction pricing).

 What Home Health Agencies Need